lorenzilarissa/exploratory-data-analysis/README.md

 ## Project Overview

-In this project, I have utilized Python libraries such as NumPy, Pandas, Matplotlib, Seaborn, and SciPy to perform data analysis and machine learning tasks.
+In this project, I've used Python libraries such as NumPy, Pandas, Matplotlib, Seaborn, and SciPy to perform data analysis and machine learning tasks.
 The main components of the project include:

 1. Basic Statistics: Calculation of mean, median, mode, standard deviation, and variance of the dataset.
 2. Histogram: Visualization of the dataset's distribution using a histogram with overlaid mean, median, and mode.